poornachander007/Namaste-React/NOTES.md

 `-  -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -`
 `-  -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -`

+## 1. Prop Drilling

+Prop drilling refers to the practice of passing props through multiple levels of nested components to reach a component that needs them.
+This can lead to complex and difficult-to-maintain code, especially in large applications.

+## 2. Lifting the State Up

+Lifting the state up involves moving shared state to a common ancestor component and passing it down as props to child components.
+This can help avoid prop drilling and make code more organized.

+## 3. Context Provider and Context Consumer

+- **Context Provider:** A component that makes a value available to its descendants.
+- **Context Consumer:** A component that receives the value provided by its ancestor Context Provider.

+Context provides a way to share data across multiple components without explicitly passing props through every level.

+## 4. Default Value in Context Provider

+If you don't provide a value to the Context Provider, it will use the default value specified when creating the Context object.

+`-  -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -`
+`-  -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -   -`